tkurtbond/tkurtbond.github.io/posts/2020/12/01/advanced-fighting-fantasy-renaissance-and-troika-and-warlock.rst

 AFF's Special Skills at higher values.
-It also drops the 2d6 rolls for d20s, and damage appears to by a simple dice roll, rather than AFF's 1d6+mod indexing a different table for each type of weapon, which could have its advantages…  It also has a `Warhammer Fantasy Roleplay` style careers.
+It also drops the 2d6 rolls for d20s, and damage appears to by a simple dice roll, rather than AFF's 1d6+mod indexing a different table for each type of weapon, which could have its advantages…  It also has `Warhammer Fantasy Roleplay` style careers.
 I haven't read much of it, but I'm definitely going to.
 It has several supplements too.